wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part7.md

 ---

+# Don't repeat yourself

+As software engineers, we try to avoid code duplication.
+Each time we spot a code used in two or more methods, we fix it by moving the code into its own method and calling that method from all of the places where it was originally used.

+The same DRY principle can be applied to Continuous Integration (CI) build pipelines.
+As covered in [Part 5: Pipelines - Blueprints to fuel consistency and enablement](/yaml-pipelines-part5.html), we use pipeline blueprints to define reusable content.

+Even if we have thousands of build pipelines, we only have a few application architectures.
+Our app-type templates can serve a big part of the applications we have.
+For the rest of the applications, we can create custom YAML based pipelines.

+# Pipeline As a Service

+As a software developer, do I want to own (i.e. create and maintain) the pipelines to build and deploy my application?
+My answer is **NO**.

+I will be glad to let another team take that responsibility while I focus on creating value for the business by delivering quality software.

+As long as I have access to the build pipeline templates and able to suggest changes, I will not lose my ability to do my work and troubleshoot issues if any.

 # How to implement your pipeline using the App-Type Blueprints

 This is where both the effort of creating new continuous integration (CI) build pipelines and writing this post becomes **simple**.